 Major Crimes Unit

-The Major Crimes Unit manages the investigation and prosecution of serious crimes, including homicide, aggravated assault, robbery, and burglary.
-Assistant District Attorneys are expected to handle a large number and wide variety of cases.
+The Major Crimes Unit manages the investigation and prosecution of serious crimes, including attempted homicide, aggravated assault, robbery, and burglary.
+Assistant District Attorneys handle a wide variety of cases.
 They are responsible for case review, pre-trial evidentiary hearings, witness preparation, and obtaining convictions, whether by plea or trial before a judge or jury.

 The Narcotics Unit investigates and prosecutes all types of criminal offenses regarding controlled substance, including trafficking, delivery and possession-related offenses.
 Assistant District Attorneys manage cases resulting from traditional investigative techniques, as well as complex wiretap investigations that target the sophisticated distribution of illegal drugs within Montgomery County by corrupt organizations located elsewhere.
 Unit personnel work alongside officers from the District Attorney's Municipal Drug Task Force.